• Skip to primary navigation

 This post features my gooey gluten-free cinnamon rolls recipe, a recipe I “borrowed” from a new friend (Lorraine) who you’ll learn more about in this post.
 These gluten-free cinnamon buns require some preparation, but the end result is worth every bit of effort you put into making them.
 This post contains affiliate links.
 Please see my disclosures.

 Most gluten-free people will tell you one of the hardest recipes to master is cinnamon rolls.
-I’ve tried making cinnamon rolls with a variety of gluten-free flours, including my trusty Bob’s Red Mill 1-to-1 Gluten-Free Flour, gluten-free pizza dough mixes, and a variety of gluten-free all purpose flours.
+I’ve tried making cinnamon rolls with various gluten-free flours, including my trusty Bob’s Red Mill 1-to-1 Gluten-Free Flour, gluten-free pizza dough mixes, and various gluten-free all-purpose flours.

 None of these recipes tasted good enough to share on my blog, and it’s why, for the 6+ years I’ve been blogging here at Good For You Gluten Free, there is not a gluten-free cinnamon bun recipe to show for it.
 Until now…

-One of those speakers was Lorraine Fagela, the founder and recipe developer behind Lorraine’s Gluten Free.
+One of those speakers was Lorraine Fagela, the founder and recipe developer behind Hand + Heart Gluten-Free (formerly Lorraine’s Gluten Free).
 Lorraine hosted a cooking class and showed us all how to make gooey gluten-free cinnamon rolls – and gluten-free babka – using her amazing sweet dough recipe.

 Knowing how hard it is to master gluten-free cinnamon rolls, I watched her class intently, eager to learn her tricks.

-While the all-purpose flour can help you recreate cakes and cookies, Lorraine’s sweet dough mix should be purposely used to create any yeasty sweet bread recipes such as cinnamon rolls, donuts, beignets and babka.
+While the all-purpose flour can help you recreate cakes and cookies, Hand + Heart Gluten-Free Sweet Dough Mix should be purposely used to create any yeasty sweet bread recipes such as cinnamon rolls, donuts, beignets, and babka.

-I’ve used Lorraine’s Sweet Dough mix to create some of my best work, including the best gluten-free cinnamon buns I’ve ever made or had.
+I’ve used Hand + Heart Sweet Dough mix to create some of my best work, including the best gluten-free cinnamon buns I’ve ever made or had.

 Now let’s make those unforgettable gluten-free cinnamon buns.
-I promise you, once you try this recipe, and Lorraine’s Sweet Dough mix, your gluten-free baking adventures will be forever changed for the better.
+I promise you once you try this recipe and Hand + Heart Sweet Dough mix, your gluten-free baking adventures will be forever changed for the better.

 How to Make Gluten-Free Cinnamon Rolls

-First you’ll need to purchase a bag of Lorraine’s Sweet Dough Mix.
+First, you’ll need to purchase a bag of Hand + Heart Sweet Dough Mix.
 You’ll use the entire bag to make the cinnamon rolls, and once you make the dough, you can divide it in half and make a batch of eight cinnamon rolls along with another pastry, such as gluten-free babka.

 Step #1: Prepare the Dough